The timetable for a coronavirus vaccine is 18 months. Experts say that's risky - KEYT | KCOY

 “Saturdays I try and take time off,” he said.
 “But then on Sunday I try to do maybe a nine- or 10-hour day.”

-Dowling is the project manager of a lab that is striving to develop a “precision vaccine” for the novel coronavirus that would protect the most vulnerable group: senior citizens.
+Dowling is a faculty member in the Precision Vaccines Program that is striving to develop a “precision vaccine” for the novel coronavirus that would protect the most vulnerable group: senior citizens.

 The story of how the lab, led by Dr. Ofer Levy, became involved with coronavirus offers a glimpse into the sense of urgency of some in the federal government.

-Note: CORRECTION: This story has been updated to correct David Dowling’s position in the “precision vaccine” effort.
-He is a faculty member in the Precision Vaccines Program, based in the division of Infectious Diseases at Boston Children’s Hospital.